julian-molina/Documentation/_data/trading_engine.md

 trading_engine: "The trading engine hierarchy is the data structure used by the trading bot to keep runtime information highly accessible and exposed to others.
 Trading systems may access the information processed by the trading bot, keep track of and react to current and past events&mdash;including those involving the exchange, such as orders placed or filled&mdash;as the bot is running."

 current: "The current object stores instances of several other objects, in particular the instances that are open at the time of evaluation.
-Conceptually, current is used as an adverb of time applied to different concepts, such as the current episode, the current strategy, the current position, or the current strategy stage."
+Conceptually, current is used as an adjective applied to different concepts, such as the current episode, the current strategy, the current position, or the current strategy stage, to indicate the instance actually passing."

 episode: "Episode is the object that handles the information corresponding to the whole run of the trading bot&mdash;beginning to end&mdash;between the specified initial datetime and final datetime in the time range parameter of a trading session."